 A) No, these come standard with the window/door shown in the photo.
-It is possible we could order you an extra window if required, contact us for a price and availability details.
+It is possible we could order you an extra window if required.
 This would need to be installed by a builder it is not part of the plan.

 A) Yes, they can, although we don’t do this, you can easily organise yourself once you have the shed.
 You would need to contact a local glass company to give you a quote.